Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Step 6: Place the parchment paper with the components in the oven.
 You can slide the uncooked pizza on the parchment paper in the oven for those with peels.

-The parchment paper will change color because of the higher temperature, but it will not burn for 450F.
+The parchment paper will change color because of the higher temperature but will not burn for 450F.

 Step 7: Turn the pizza and the parchment paper over so it’s half cooked and bake evenly.
 Put the pizza back in the oven and cook for 8-12 minutes.

 Step 8: Check to see if the finished pizza is done.
-You will know the pizza is ready when the crust turns slightly brown, and the cheese starts bubbling.
+You will know the pizza is ready when the pizza base turns slightly brown and the cheese starts bubbling.

 Can I Cook Frozen Pizza On Parchment Paper?